Disruption-Consulting/autoMigrate/README.md

 - tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3 (NON-CDB)
 - tested on target database versions 19.3 through 19.8 (CDB)

-Oracle's Multitenant architecture promotes improved use of resources by consolidating multiple application databases (PDB) within a single Container Database (CDB).
+Oracle's Multitenant architecture improves use of resources by consolidating multiple application databases (PDB) within a single Container Database (CDB).
 A single SGA and set of background processes for the CDB are shared by all of its PDBs.

 # OVERVIEW

 Migrating or even upgrading Oracle database can incur significant cost and disruption, which is why many organizations avoid it for as long as possible.
-However, at the time of writing (2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate:
+However, at the time of writing (2020) there are several factors that make it increasingly incumbent on Oracle customers to migrate now:

 - version 19 has the longest support timeframe
-- pre version 19 databases are reaching end-of-life
+- legacy databases are fast reaching end-of-life incurring extra support costs
-- starting with version 20 Oracle only supports CDB as NON-CDB is deprecated
+- NON-CDB is deprecated as of version 20
-- starting version 19 each CDB may comprise 3 PDBs at no additional cost
+- each version 19 CDB may comprise 3 PDBs at no additional cost
-- adoption of CDB (Multitenant architecture) can significantly lower the cost of ownership
+- adoption of CDB can significantly lower the cost of ownership
-- version 19 enables limited cost-free use of features like in-Memory which can drastically reduce elapsed times of some queries
+- version 19 enables limited cost-free use of features like in-Memory which can drastically improve performance

-- some variants of Unix (e.g. Solaris, HPUX) are exiting the market as adoption of Linux gathers further momentum
+Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs 735 PDBs consolidated within 5 CDBs.
+In addition, test and development databases usually spend most of their lives unused - with CDB these can now be consolidated into CDBs hosted on relatively cheap infrastructure, considerably reducing software licensing costs.
+Database provisioning that is enabled by PDB cloning is a

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)